nlharri/read-db-data-mongodb-express-node/README.md

 ```

 MongoDB (`mongod`) defaults the database location to `/data/db/`.
-Let's create this directory, and change its permissions for our username (`id -un` gets the username):
+Let's create this directory, and change its owner (`id -un` gets the username):

 ```
 sudo mkdir -p /data/db